One of the most frustrating things we can hear from a doctor about our IBS is “It’s just stress…”

 If your body is firing off all day long, it is hard to see the wood for the trees.

-If toning up your vagus nerve becomes a regular habit, your triggers will become clearer to you.
+If unwinding becomes a regular habit, your IBS triggers will become clearer to you.

 Avoiding negative stimulation

-We can’t avoid all stressful situations.
-We wouldn’t go out of the house!
-But you can choose to take out some habits that can promote extra stress.
+You can’t avoid all stressful situations.
+You wouldn’t go out of the house!
+But you can choose to reduce some habits that can promote extra stress: